-In the midst of the many challenges of the school year, FLACS I made progress toward meeting its accountability goals, with students in all subgroups demonstrating academic growth in the 2020-21 school year.
-FLACS I did meet measure 3 for the ELL subgroup.
-However, this growth was not enough to meet the other accountability measures for this goal.
+In the midst of the many challenges of the school year, FLACS II made progress toward meeting its accountability goals, with students in all subgroups demonstrating academic growth in the 2020-21 school year.
+FLACS II did meet measure 3 for the ELL subgroup.
+However, the school only approached, but did not meet the other measures for this goal.
+Nevertheless, students made growth this year and FLACS II is confident that it can accelerate this growth in the 2021-22 school year.